adobe/helix-continuous/.circleci/orbs/helix-smoke-tests/README.md

 Note: orb are CircleCI v2.1 feature.
 Config must be v2.1 and `Enable build processing (preview)` must be enabled in the [advanced settings](https://circleci.com/gh/adobe/hypermedia-pipeline/edit#advanced-settings).

+## Repo using orb

+The repos using the orb have been flagged with the "helix-smoke-tests" topic.
+Here is the list: [`helix-smoke-tests`](https://github.com/topics/helix-smoke-tests)

 ## Debug

 ### Basic steps